 During the first year of the three-year period, second-time offenders may only drive interlock-equipped vehicles to or from (1) work, (2) school, (3) an alcohol or drug abuse treatment program, or (4) an ignition interlock service center.
 The commissioner must note this restriction on the driver’s electronic records (license and driving history), just as for other ignition interlock requirements.

-First and second-time offenders must verify to the commissioner, in a manner she determines, that they have had the interlock devices installed (CGS § 14-227a(i), as amended by PA 12-178).
+First and second-time offenders must verify to the commissioner, in a manner determined, that they have had the interlock devices installed (CGS § 14-227a(i), as amended by PA 12-178).

 The law requires individuals convicted for a second or subsequent time of DUI to (1) submit to an alcohol or drug abuse assessment through CSSD and (2) undergo a treatment program if ordered to do so by the court (CGS § 14-111(i)(2), as amended by PA 12-178).